-A Computing degree equip you with the knowledge and practical skills required to design and develop innovative tech-based solutions to complex information and real problems faced by businesses, the community and global industries.
+A Computing degree equips you with the knowledge and practical skills required to design and develop innovative tech-based solutions to complex information and real problems faced by businesses, the community and global industries.

 Are you interested in how artificial intelligence, data analytics, the internet of things, virtual reality and robotics are changing our world?
 Our two-year undergraduate degrees and master’s programmes will equip you with the skills and competencies needed to design and develop data-driven computing solutions.